sherurox/Python_from_basics_to_DSA_to_AI-ML/README.md

-# Python from basics to DSA to AI-ML
+# Python from Basics to DSA to AI-ML